-Re-compilation is only needed to examine or change the code as the ZIP files found on this site already contain the hex file for programming the chip.
+Re-compilation is only needed to examine (see the .lst file produced to see the assembler code along with the C source code) or change the code as the ZIP files found on this site already contain the hex file for programming the chip.

 MikroC has quite a few controls but for this compiler tutorial you only need to consider a few of them.

-In this directory you will have files with extensions .c, .h ,.hex ,.ppc.
-The .ppc is the project file that you select from mikroC using the Open project button:
+In this directory you will have files with extensions .c, .h ,.hex ,.mcppi - the .mcppi file is the main project file that you select from mikroC using the Open project button:

-Navigate to your stored files and select the .ppc extension.
-This loads the project.
+Navigate to your stored files and select the .mcppi extension to load the project.